Pandora: Documentation en: Services

-- Calculate continuous SLA for this service: Activates the creation of SLA and SLA value modules for the current service.
+- Calculate continuous SLA for this service: It activates the creation of SLA and SLA value modules for the current service.
 If disabled, dynamically calculated SLA information is not available, and SLA compliance alerts for this service do not work.
-It is used for cases where the number of services needed is so high that it can affect performance.If this option is disabled, once the service has been created, the data history of these modules will be deleted and information will be lost.
+It is used for cases where the number of services needed is so high that it may affect performance.If this option is disabled, once the service has been created, the data history of these modules will be deleted and information will be lost.

-- SLA Interval: The time range for performing the SLA constraint's calculation.
+- SLA Interval: The time range for performing SLA calculation.
 The default value is '1 month'.

-- SLA Limit: OK status threshold of the service considered an SLA as positive for the period of time you have set in the previous field.
+- SLA Limit: OK status threshold of the service considered a positive SLA for the time period you have set in the previous field.

 - Warning Service Alert: Alert template that the service will use to issue the alert when the service goes into warning status.

-- Critical Service alert: alert template that the service will use to issue the alert when the service goes into critical status.
+- Critical Service alert: Alert template used by the service to issue the alert when the service goes into critical status.

-Once the form has been filled out correctly, there will be an empty service which must be filled in with elements or service items as seen below.
+Once the form has been filled out correctly, there will be an empty service that must be filled in with elements or service items as seen below.
 In the service edit form, select the' Config Elements' tab.

 You will see a page like the one below where you can manage (modify, add new ones or delete) service elements.

 - Agent: The agent smart-search input control.
-It is only visible if the element type to create or edit is either the 'agent' or the 'module' type.
+It is only visible if the element to create or edit is either the 'agent' or the 'module' type.

-- Module: The drop-down list along with the modules' agent previously chosen via smart search.
-This control is only visible when editing or creating a service element for the 'module' type.
+- Module: The drop-down list along with the agent's modules previously chosen via smart search.
+This control is only visible when editing or creating a service element for the module type.